 These are two courses that constitute the International Baccalaureate (IB) requirements.
 It is open to juniors who plan to take the French IBSL course as seniors and who will take the IB exam in twelfth grade.
 This course is taught on a yearlong A/B schedule, paired with one other IB course.
 In this course students will explore topics related to identities, experiences, social organization, human ingenuity, and sharing the planet.
-They will develop upper-intermediate communication skills, with emphasis on using more advanced language structures in interpretive (listening and reading) activities for comprehension, presentational (speaking and writing) activities for expression, and interpreto to use the studied language for more than 80 percent of the class period.
+They will develop upper-intermediate communication skills, with emphasis on using more advanced language structures in interpretive (listening and reading) activities for comprehension, presentational (speaking and writing) activities for expression, and interpersonal activities for interaction with others.
+Students will develop skills for explaining and analyzing and are expected to use the studied language for more than 80 percent of the class period.
 Students must take the IB exam in order to receive a score from the International Baccalaureate Organization for colleges.

-• IB French B HL 1
+• IB French B HL 1 361H00IW